immcantation/dowser/docs/topics/makeSkyline.md

 :   max height to use (min, median, mean, max)

 exclude_germline
 :   exclude germline from skyline plot?
-(For TyCHE GRTs)
+(For TyCHE germline-rooted trees)